Recently, I was asked what my top ten things would be about the Camino de Santiago – so here it is.

-The other pilgrims I met is my number one on the Camino, all Camino routes.
+The other pilgrims I met are my number one on the Camino, all Camino routes.
 I feel I was blessed.
-I don’t like crowds, however, I do in general like talking, and listening to other people.
-I, being an English speaker, was amazed at the number of people that spoke English when it was their second and third language – I felt quite ignorant as the result of this – I can get a coffee in a few languages – but cannot communicate in any bar English.
+I don’t like crowds.
+However, I generally like talking and listening to other people.
+As an English speaker, I was amazed at the number of people who spoke English when it was their second and third language – I felt quite ignorant as a result of this – I can get a coffee in a few languages – but cannot communicate in any bar English.

 It was the people that made my Camino – people from diverse backgrounds from all over the world.
-I think I could write many stories about the people, they are what sticks in my head, the places I have to think about a bit more.
+I think I could write many stories about the people.
+They are what stick in my head, the places I have to think about a bit more.

 2. The Meseta

-Oddly enough many people decide against walking the Meseta and get the bus or train to the other side, really it is not boring.
+Oddly enough, many people decide against walking the Meseta and get the bus or train to the other side.
+It is not dull.

 Granon is a tiny little village on the Meseta.
-Pilgrims sleep on the floor in the bell tower and have a communal dinner together – people again I suppose.
+Pilgrims sleep on the floor in the bell tower and have a communal dinner together – people again, I suppose.
 I have stayed here twice.
-The first time I was happy and felt free – the second I was in the midst of sorrow; my friend had just died, and here I spoke to someone about it and I spent the afternoon in the church crying.
+The first time I was happy and felt free – the second I was amid sorrow; my friend had just died, and here I spoke to someone about it, and I spent the afternoon in the church crying.

-Then later I saw some things that made me think about the cycle of life – I began to think of life rather than death and my friend’s life, how hard he had tried to overcome problems and did his best to live a normal life – I then felt grateful for my own life.
-(Image courtesy of Catching Trade Winds)
+Then later, I saw some things that made me think about the cycle of life – I began to think of life rather than death and my friend’s life, how hard he had tried to overcome problems and did his best to live a normal life – I then felt grateful for my own life.

 4. Walking into Santiago